 Here’s The Wary Worker’s tutorial on how to get started with a website or blog.

 Boy, this is a toughie.
-And there us no right answer.
-You can charge whatever you want but there are several factors that come into play here:
+And there is no right answer.
+You can charge whatever you want but there are several factors that come into play.
+Such as:

 When I first started out, I charged $15.00 an hour to manage websites.
 My first client turned out to be long-term work, lasting over two years.
 I continued to charge $15.00 an hour for each new client because that’s what I thought I was worth.